Student Accessibility Services

 Eligible students will:

-• Obtain tutoring through the Academica Success Center by utilizing the drop-in schedule and professional hours.
-Contact the tutorial coordinator concerning scheduling issues.
+• Obtain tutoring through the Academic Success Center by utilizing the drop-in schedule and professional hours.

-• Request additional services through Accessibility Services as early in the semester as possible.
-If the student's documentation indicates additional services may be necessary in order to gain equal access to tutoring, Accessibility Services will discuss such accommodations with the tutorial coordinator.
+• Request additional services through Student Accessibility Services as early in the semester as possible.
+If the student's documentation indicates additional services may be necessary in order to gain equal access to tutoring, Student Accessibility Services will discuss such accommodations with the appropriate staff member(s) from the Academic Success Center.

-• Meet with the tutorial coordinator to make tutoring and scheduling arrangements once an accommodation has been approved.
+• Meet with staff member(s) from Academic Success Center to make tutoring and scheduling arrangements once an accommodation has been approved.

-• Attend tutoring sessions regularly and notify the tutorial coordinator in advance if the accommodations are no longer required.
+• Attend tutoring sessions regularly and notify Academic Success Center staff member(s) in advance if the accommodations are no longer required.

 Auxiliary aids include, but are not limited to the following: